 12.0 Indemnity

-12.1 Each Board member shall be liable for any loss directly attributable to that Board members own dishonesty or willful breach of trust or for any complicity in a breach of trust by any other Board Member.
+12.1 Each Board member shall be liable for any loss directly attributable to that Board member’s own dishonesty or willful breach of trust or for any complicity in a breach of trust by any other Board member.

 12.2 Subject to Article 11.1, the Board members of the ISE shall be absolutely indemnified out of the property and funds of the ISE for all liabilities incurred by the Board member in the exercise or attempted exercise of any trust, power, authority or discretion vested in the Board member and shall have a lien and may use monies forming part of the property and funds of the ISE in relation to discharging any such liability.